Have you been on Twitter lately? And did you experience Twitter’s new layout? Well, here is the story.

 People all around the globe have mix reactions to the latest changes.
 Here’s what has changed.

 While not yet affirmed by Twitter, the update seems to make the “Desktop version” of Twitter to resemble more like the “Mobile version.”
 In the upper left corner, boxes appear to show a user’s media transfers.
-While essential profile data is shifted to a far left segment.
+While essential profile data is shift to a far left segment.

 On the right-hand side of the new Twitter design is the “Who to Follow” and ‘Trending’ segments.
 Picture banners are limited to the equivalent far left section.